 Estimating repair costs, managing contractors, keeping renovations in-budget and on-schedule?
 These aren’t trivial skills that you pick up in a day.
 It takes some time to get comfortable with each of these skills.

-If you love buying fixer-uppers, check out our Propstream review, showcasing how to use Propstream to find deals (often on vacant and/or dilapidated properties).
+If you love buying fixer-uppers, check out our Propstream review, showcasing how to use Propstream to find deals (often on vacant and/or distressed properties).
 For another tool to help you find sellers of run-down homes, check out DealMachine.
-It brings “driving for dollars” into the 21st Century.
+They bring “driving for dollars” into the 21st Century.

 Who’s Not a Good Fit for the BRRRR Strategy?

 Not everyone is so comfortable with such aggressive real estate leverage.